 People sell their businesses for a variety of reasons, such as:

-- Had enough and want to retire
+- Wanting to retire

 - Beginning to get into difficulties and want to get out before they increase